 Sep 22, 2021

-How Blue Cross members can help create a better health care system
+How Blue Cross members can pitch in to help create a better system

 As part of an ambitious initiative aimed at improving health care value, quality and equity, Blue Cross Blue Shield of Massachusetts is inviting all members to share information about their race, ethnicity, and preferred language when they log into the Blue Cross member portal, MyBlue.